-DISCRIMINATION, RETALIATION, OR HARASSMENT ADVANCED BY NON-EMPLOYEES experience (such as College contractors, including Co-op employers, the College's vendors and suppliers).
-Consequently, if you feel discriminated against, harassed (sexually or otherwise), or retaliated against by one of the College's officers, employees, or other non-employee in connection with your educational experience, you should use the procedure set forth below.
+DISCRIMINATION, RETALIATION, OR HARASSMENT ADVANCED BY NON-EMPLOYEES

+The prohibitions set forth in this policy apply not only to the students of Peirce College but also to the College's officers, employees (including faculty members, administration, and staff) and to other nonemployees with whom students may come in contact and/or interact in connection with their educational experience (such as College contractors, including Co-op employers, the College's vendors and suppliers).
+Consequently, if you feel discriminated against, harassed (sexually or otherwise), or retaliated against by one of the College's officers, employees, or other nonemployee in connection with your educational experience, you should use the procedure set forth below.
 Conversely, the prohibitions set forth in this policy apply to the student's conduct relative to the College's officers, employees, other students, and other non-employees with whom students may come into contact and/or interact in connection with their educational or student employment experience.